kenyawebs/studio_tests/README.md

 ## 🎯 Project Status

-The application has completed its initial development phase and is now **Testing Ready**.
+The application has completed a major stabilization phase and is now **Testing Ready**.
 Core features have been activated, the architecture has been stabilized, and a comprehensive end-to-end test suite has been implemented.

 ### Next Steps:
-1.  **User Acceptance Testing (UAT)**: Deploying to select test users to gather feedback.
+1.  **Resolve Critical Map Bug**: A persistent bug with the Leaflet map component is blocking the Events and Volunteering pages.
+See `TODO.md` for a detailed technical brief.
-2.  **Performance & Scalability Enhancements**: Implementing pagination for feeds to ensure long-term performance.
+2.  **User Acceptance Testing (UAT)**: Deploy to select test users to gather feedback on stable features.
-3.  **Deepening AI & Social Features**: Building out conversational AI, a commenting system, and a friends/following model.
+3.  **Deepen AI & Social Features**: Build out conversational AI, a commenting system, and a friends/following model.

-See `TODO.md` for a detailed development roadmap.
+See `ROADMAP.md` for the detailed long-term development plan.

 ---
 ## ⚙️ Getting Started